Meadows has 3 RBIs, surging Rays beat Phillies 5-3

 UP NEXT

 Phillies RHP Zach Eflin (2-4) will be the start in the finale of the two-game series on Sunday.
-LHP Josh Fleming (4-3) could be the starter or follow an opener for Tampa Bay.
+LHP Josh Fleming (4-3) could follow opener RHP Collin McHugh (0-1) for Tampa Bay.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports